ibm-cloud-architecture/refarch-eda/docs/evt-microservices/README.md

 * Deploy a microservices application on Kubernetes https://www.ibm.com/cloud/garage/tutorials/microservices-app-on-kubernetes?task=0
 * IBM Cloud Kubernetes Service: Manage apps in containers and clusters on cloud https://www.ibm.com/cloud/garage/content/run/tool_ibm_container/

-## Understanding Event Driven Microservices patterns
+## Understanding event driven microservice patterns

 Adopting messaging (Pub/Sub) as a microservice communication backbone involves using at least the following patterns:
+* [Decompose by subdomain](https://microservices.io/patterns/decomposition/decompose-by-subdomain.html), event driven microservices are still microservices, so we need to find them, and the domain-driven subdomains is a good approach to identify and classify business function and therefore microservices.
+With the event storming method, aggregates help to find those subdomain of responsability.
+* [Database per service](https://microservices.io/patterns/data/database-per-service.html) to enforce each service persists data privatly and is accessible only via its API.
-* microservices publish events when something happens in the scope of their control.
-For example, an update in the business entities they are responsible for.
-* A microservice interested in other business entities, subscribe to those events and it can update its own states and business entities when receiving such events.
+* [Saga pattern:](https://microservices.io/patterns/data/saga.html) Microservices publish events when something happens in the scope of their control like an update in the business entities they are responsible for.
+A microservice interested in other business entities, subscribe to those events and it can update its own states and business entities when recieving such events.
 Business entity keys needs to be unique, immutable.
+* [Event sourcing](https://microservices.io/patterns/data/event-sourcing.html) persists the state of a business entity such an Order as a sequence of state-changing events.
-* Business transactions are not ACID and span multiple services, they are more a series of steps, each step is supported by a micro-service responsible to update its own entities.
+* Business transactions are not ACID and span multiple services, they are more a series of steps, each step is supported by a microservice responsible to update its own entities.
 We talk about eventual consistency of the data.
-* The message broker needs to guarantee that events are delivered at least once and the microservices are responsible to manage their offset from the stream source and deal with inconsistency, by detecting duplicate events.
+* The event backbone needs to guarantee that events are delivered at least once and the microservices are responsible to manage their offset from the stream source and deal with inconsistency, by detecting duplicate events.
 * At the microservice level, updating data and emitting event needs to be an atomic operation, to avoid inconsistency if the service crashes after the update to the datasource and before emitting the event.
-This can be done with an eventTable added to the microservice datasource and an event publisher that read this table on a regular basis and change the state of the event once published.
+This can be done with an eventTable added to the microservice datasource and an event publisher that reads this table on a regular basis and change the state of the event once published.
 Another solution is to have a database transaction log reader or miner responsible to publish event on new row added to the log.
-* One other approach to avoid the two phase commit and inconsistency is to use an Event Store or event sourcing to keep trace of what is done on the business entity with enough data to rebuild the data.
+* One other approach to avoid the two phase commit and inconsistency is to use an Event Store or Event Sourcing pattern to keep trace of what is done on the business entity with enough data to rebuild the data.
 Events are becoming facts describing state changes done on the business entity.
+* [Command Query Responsibility Segregation](https://microservices.io/patterns/data/cqrs.html) help to separate queries from commands and help to address queries with cross-microservice boundary.

 [Read more](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/service-mesh/readme.md),